globalizejs/globalize/README.md

-Our design goals are (a) to leverage the official CLDR JSON data, (b) allow users to load as much or as little data as they need, (c) avoid duplicating data if using multiple i18n libraries that leverage CLDR, and (d) run in browsers or node.js.
+Our design goals are (a) to leverage the official CLDR JSON data, (b) allow users to load as much or as little data as they need, (c) avoid duplicating data if using multiple i18n libraries that leverage CLDR, (d) run in browsers and node.js and (e) make globalization as easy to use as jQuery.

 Some of the strengths of using Globalize are:

 - Based on CLDR data (largest and most extensive i18n repository).
 - No bugs due to outdated i18n content (it has no hard coded i18n data).
 - Consistency.
-Same results are obtained across browsers.
+Same results are obtained across browsers and on the server.
-- Allow different locale instances running simultaneously.
+- Support using multiple locales simultaneously.

-For an overview of JavaScript globalization libraries, check out [this site](http://rxaviers.github.io/javascript-globalization/).
+For alternative libraries and more, check out [this site](http://rxaviers.github.io/javascript-globalization/).

 <a name="where_to_use"></a>